Database queries and constraints via lifting problems: Introduction

 \section{Introduction}

 In \cite{DK}, \cite{JoM}, \cite{JRW}, and many others, a tight connection between database schemas and the category-theoretic notion of sketches was presented and investigated.
-This connection was carried further in \cite{Sp1} where the existence of three data migration functors was shown to follow as a simple consequences of using categories rather than sketches to model schemas.
+This connection was carried further in \cite{Sp2} where the existence of three data migration functors was shown to follow as a simple consequence of using categories rather than sketches to model schemas.
 In this paper we shall show that a modern approach to the study of algebraic topology, the so-called {\em lifting problem} approach (see \cite{Qui}), provides an excellent model for typical queries and constraints (see \cite{PS}).

-A database consists of a schema (a layout of tables in which columns connect one table to another) and an instance (the rows of actual data conforming to the chosen layout).
+A database consists of a schema (a layout of tables in which so called {\em foreign key} columns connect one table to another) and an instance (the rows of actual data conforming to the chosen layout).
 One can picture the analogy between databases and topological spaces as follows.
-Imagine a database instance $I$ and a database schema $S$, each as an abstract space, and suppose we have a projection from $I$ to $S$.
+Imagine that a collection of data $I$ and a schema $S$ are each an abstract space, and suppose we have a projection from $I$ to $S$.
 That is, we have some kind of continuous map $\pi\taking I\to S$ from a ``data bundle" $I$ to a ``base space" $S$.
 Points in $S$ represent tables, and paths in $S$ represent foreign key columns (or iterates thereof), which point from one table to another.
 Over every point $s\in S$ in the base space, we can look at the corresponding fiber $\pi^{-1}(s)\ss I$ of the data bundle; this will correspond to the set of rows in table $s$.
+The map $\pi$, associating data with schema, is called a {\em database instance}.

 A {\em query} on a database instance $\pi\taking I\to S$ is like a system of equations: it includes an organized collection of knowns and unknowns.
-In our model a query takes the form of a functor $m\taking W\to R$, such that $W$ (standing for WHERE-clause) corresponds to the set of knowns, each of which maps to a specific value in the instance $I$, and such that the relationship between knowns and unknowns is captured in a schema $R$.
+In our model a query takes the form of a functor $m\taking W\to R$, such that $W$ (standing for WHERE-clause) corresponds to the set of knowns, each of which maps to a specific value in the data bundle $I$, and such that the relationship between knowns and unknowns is captured in a schema $R$.
 More precisely, a query on the database instance $\pi\taking I\to S$ is presented as a commutative diagram to the left, which would be roughly translated into the pseudo-SQL to the right,\footnote{A more general SQL query, with a specific SELECT statement will be discussed in Example \ref{ex:SQL statement}.} in (\ref{dia:lifting SQL}):